antoniwan/blog/src/content/p/an-invitation-to-the-end-of-wealth-worship-and-the-beginning-of-a-human-future.md

 We rarely say this out loud, but we live in a culture that teaches: *"Your worth is what you can produce.
 Your value is how much you can endure.
 Your success is how much you can accumulate."* This story trains us to see ourselves as instruments, not beings.
 It conditions us to ask "How can I become more valuable?" instead of "Do I feel alive in my own life?"

-If dignity is only available to the lucky, the relentless, or the already advantaged, then we have mistaken privilege for progress.
+If dignity is reserved for the lucky, the relentless, or the already advantaged, then what we call “progress” is just privilege with better PR.

 And if we can build rockets, cure diseases, and automate half of life, then we are capable of building a world where people don't have to suffer to be seen as worthy.